Colorado Nonprofit Association is the only organization influencing state and federal public policy on behalf of all Colorado nonprofits.

 Keep up with the Colorado General Assembly by finding out more about the key bills on our public policy agenda for Colorado’s nonprofit community.

-- Download our 2020 Public Policy Agenda to learn more about key state and federal issues
+- Download our Public Policy Agenda to learn more about our priority areas

 Get Savvy about the Legislature

 Each year, we offer training opportunities to help nonprofits build relationships with their state legislators, learn how to navigate the Capitol, get up to speed with current issues, and build their advocacy program.
 Check out our training page for our latest offerings.

 Read updates on public policy issues in our periodic policy updates.
 We provide information by email and send action alerts to engage nonprofits in the most pivotal issues facing our state and sector.
 Get Policy Email Updates

 Colorado General Assembly Resources

 - Find Your Legislator - Interactive map to help you find which state legislators represent your community.

 - Colorado Legislative Council - Includes links to several guides:

 - How a Bill Becomes Colorado Law (infographic)

 - Find Your Representative - Find the U.S. Representative for where you live or work.